 Amsterdam is famous the world over for its laid-back way of life and beautiful canals.
 With a vibrant nightlife scene, plenty of cultural attractions and some excellent green spaces, it’s easy to see why the city attracts thousands of people every year.
 The capital city of The Netherlands boasts many world-class hotels, offering a wide range of services geared towards travellers of all stripes.
 Whether you’re there to relax or in town to party, you can’t go wrong with these excellent picks for accommodation in The Venice of the North.

-As its rooms, facilities and services are geared towards culturally curious travellers with a taste for the local music scene, Sir Adam ranks among the best destinations in Amsterdam for night owls and clubbers who appreciate an added dose of luxury during their time abroad.
-Musical memorabilia is peppered throughout the hotel, with each room equipped with a Crosely Cruiser record player alongside a collection of LPs.
-As the hotel stands inside a sky-high culture hub called A’DAM Toren, there are plenty of bars, hangout spots and restaurants located nearby, including an underground club named Shelter, which lies directly underneath Sir Adam.
-To discover other local hotspots, guests can consult Sir Adam’s team of city hosts, who are on-hand to share their knowledge of Amsterdam’s nightlife and cultural offerings.
+As its rooms, facilities and services are geared towards culturally curious travellers with a taste for the local music scene, the Sir Adam ranks among the best destinations in Amsterdam for night owls and clubbers who appreciate an added dose of luxury during their time abroad.
+Musical memorabilia is peppered throughout the hotel, with each room equipped with a Crosley Cruiser record player alongside a collection of LPs.
+As the hotel stands inside a sky-high culture hub called A’DAM Toren, there are plenty of bars, hangout spots and restaurants located nearby, including an underground club named Shelter, which lies directly underneath the Sir Adam.
+To discover other local hotspots, guests can consult the hotel’s team of city hosts, who are on-hand to share their knowledge of Amsterdam’s nightlife and cultural offerings.

-This award-winning boutique hotel christens its guest rooms after famous literary figures and artists, creating a measure of prestige that matches the establishment’s welcoming yet exclusive ambiance perfectly.
-Set inside a 19th-century mansion on the banks of Prinsengracht canal, the hotel stands within walking distance from many famous sites, making it an ideal home-away-from-home for sightseers in Amsterdam.
+This award-winning boutique hotel christens its guest rooms after famous literary figures and artists, creating a measure of prestige that perfectly matches the establishment’s welcoming yet exclusive ambiance.
+Set inside a 19th-century mansion on the banks of Prinsengracht canal, the hotel stands within walking distance from many famous sites, making it an ideal home away from home for sightseers in Amsterdam.
 Two suites inside the hotel boast canal views, while the other seven look onto an enclosed garden that’s accessible to guests throughout their stay.

-Famed for its stunning neo-Classical architecture, high-end services and luxurious wellness centre, Conversatorium stands among the most refined hotels in the Netherlands.
+Famed for its spectacular neoclassical architecture, high-end services and luxurious wellness centre, Conversatorium stands among the most refined hotels in the Netherlands.
 Built inside a former music conservatory with stately details, the hotel lies roughly midway between Vondelpark and Museumplein, in Amsterdam’s affluent Oud-Zuid neighbourhood.
-Its interior and rooms are masterfully crafted, employing touches of modern style to compliment the hotel’s historical character.
+Its interior and rooms are masterfully crafted, employing touches of modern style to complement the hotel’s historical character.
 Though there’s plenty to see nearby, it is easy enough to spend entire days relaxing inside Conservatorium, thanks to its excellent restaurants, charming cocktail bar and opulent spa facilitates.

-Considering its historic setting, elegant interior and overall ambiance, it is easy to mistake this charming, two-suite hotel for a museum.
+Considering its historic setting, elegant interior and overall ambiance, it is easy to mistake this delightful, two-suite hotel for a museum.
 Long before it became a hotel, Dutch impressionist painter George Breitner lived and worked inside the house, creating artwork inside its lofty halls.
-Though today there are some modern touches hidden around the hotel, it is decorated in a manner befitting Breitner’s time with fin de siècle elements spread throughout its rooms and hallways.
-Both suites inside the hotel are decorated with lavish furnishings and look as though they’ve remained frozen in time since the end of the 19th century, creating a picture-perfect destination for honeymooners or couples searching for a romantic getaway in Amsterdam.
+Though today there are some modern touches hidden around the hotel, it is decorated in a manner befitting Breitner’s time with fin de siècle (end of the century) elements spread throughout its rooms and hallways.
+Both suites inside the hotel are decorated with lavish furnishings and look as though they’ve remained frozen in time since the end of the 19th century – creating a picture-perfect destination for honeymooners or couples searching for a romantic getaway in Amsterdam.

-Thanks to its long-standing reputation, first-rate service and Michelin starred restaurant Hotel de L’Europe is quite possibly the most celebrated and respected establishment of its kind in Amsterdam.
-The hotel dates back to the mid-19th century and stands inside a monumental building with grand flourishes befitting a five-star residence.
-Needless to say, the hotel has everything casual or business travellers will need to enjoy their stay in Amsterdam – not to mention many luxurious enmities ranging from an acclaimed canal-side cocktail bar to a lavish spa and fitness centre.
+Thanks to its long-standing reputation, first-rate service and Michelin-starred restaurant, Hotel de L’Europe is quite possibly the most celebrated and respected establishment of its kind in Amsterdam.
+The hotel dates back to the mid-19th century and stands inside a monumental building with grand flourishes befitting a five-star residence, from an acclaimed canal-side cocktail bar to a lavish spa and fitness centre.